- If you keep getting the error message This site is not secure, some certificates might be missing.

-Due to security reasons, whenever the safety of the blocked website is compromised you may get the message “The site is not secure” or DLG_FLAGS_SEC_CERT_CN_INVALID.
-It comes up on any version of Windows, but Windows 10 users are most frequently complaining about this bug currently.
+Due to security reasons, whenever the safety shield of a blocked website is compromised, you may get the message The site is not secure or DLG_FLAGS_SEC_CERT_CN_INVALID.

-However, you may proceed by clicking on the “Go on to the website (Not Recommended)” button if you have visited the website before and your web browser did not block it.
+However, you may proceed by clicking on the Go on to the website (Not Recommended) button if you have visited the website before and your web browser did not block it.

 In order to solve this intimidating problem, we have compiled universal solutions to fix it in various web browsers such as Microsoft Edge, Google Chrome, Mozilla Firefox, Opera, and Internet Explorer.

 Ignoring this warning may expose your PC to malware.
 Use the workarounds listed below at your own risk.

-Solution 1 – Manually install missing certificates
+1. Manually install missing certificates

-When the “This site is not secure” or “This page is not secure” error pops up, click on the ‘Continue to this website (not recommended)’ option at the very bottom of it.
+- When the message appears, click on the Continue to this website (not recommended) option at the very bottom of it.

-- Click on the “More Information” for the Certificate Error option next to the red Address Bar.
+- Click on the More Information for the Certificate Error option next to the red Address Bar.